mathjax/MathJax-docs/web/actions.rst

 loads MathJax and the one that uses :js:data:`MathJax.startup.promise`, and to put your script **after** the one that loads MathJax.
-Since deferred scripts run in the order they appeared in the HTML document, that will guarantee that :js:data:`MathJax.startup.promise` will be defined when you use it.
+Since deferred scripts run in the order in which they appeared in the HTML document, that will guarantee that :js:data:`MathJax.startup.promise` will be defined when you use it.
 For example,